 Faculty members may be allowed under the Fair Dealing Requirements to post copyrighted materials onto secure UBC learning management systems.
 For further information regarding posting materials onto UBC’s learning management systems, please see http://copyright.ubc.ca/faq/digital-classroom/.
 Additional information can also be found at Copying For Posting in a Learning Management System.

 Important note: Some UBC digital licenses that provide access to publications in electronic format may restrict the making or dissemination of copies and limit fair dealing rights.
 If there is a conflict between the terms of a license and the Fair Dealing Requirements, the terms of the license apply.

 There are also the following “personal use” fair dealing exceptions:

 Non-commercial User-generated Content (aka ‘mash-up exception’):

 - An individual may, for non-commercial purposes, use a published work to create a new work provided that the individual had reasonable grounds to believe that the published work used did not infringe copyright, the individual mentions the source of the published work and the use of such published work does not have a substantial negative effect to the copyright holder of the published work.
-For example, this allows you to splice scenes from legally purchased movies or videos, for the purposes of creating a lecture.

 - An individual may reproduce, for a private purpose, any work, if the source copy was legally obtained and the individual does not circumvent an access Digital Lock (see above) in order to reproduce the work.
 For example, this allows you to copy a song purchased from iTunes from your computer onto a device, such as an iPod, or files from a legally purchased CD to your computer.
 This exception does not allow you to: